angular-schule/angular-cli-ghpages/docs/README_contributors.md

    ng update @angular/cli @angular/core
    ```

-   Please pay attention to the version numbers of your project.
-   `angular-cli-ghpages` was tested with Angular CLI v8.3.0 (`ng deploy` syntax) and Angular v8.2.0 (`ng run` syntax).

 ### 2. npm link

 Use the following instructions to make `angular-cli-ghpages` available locally via `npm link`.